CODESOLE/ini-parser-cpp/README.md

 int main([[maybe_unused]] int argc, [[maybe_unused]] char *argv[]) {
   // create ini::parser object with specified file location and with selected
-  // comment-char which is can be either ';' or '#'.
+  // comment-char which can be either ';' or '#'.
 It will ignore contents
   // after that symbol.
   // ini::comment_char::hash_tag => '#'
   // ini::comment_char::semi_col => ';'